MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

  You can choose to have [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically calculate the invoice discounts for quotes, blanket orders, orders, invoices, or credit memos.

 > [!TIP]
 >  Before you enter this information, it is a good idea to prepare an outline of the discount structure that you want to use.
-This makes it easier to see which vendors can be linked to the same invoice discount window.
-The fewer windows that you have to set up, the faster that you can enter the basic information.
+This makes it easier to see which vendors can be linked to the same invoice discount page.
+The fewer pages that you have to set up, the faster that you can enter the basic information.

 ## <a name="best-price-calculation"></a>Best Price Calculation
 When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[d365fin](includes/d365fin_md.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on job and item journal lines.